tammersaleh/tammersaleh.com/source/posts/2010-04-14-engine-yard-university-zero-to-rails-3.html.markdown

 ---
 date: 2010-04-14 12:00 PDT
 title: !
 'Engine Yard University: Zero to Rails 3'
+description: An announcement on the Engine Yard University training program.
 ---

 For the past few months, I've been working on something pretty exciting: [Engine Yard University](http://www.engineyard.com/blog/2010/announcing-engine-yard-university-zero-to-rails-3).